1920 Decatur Staleys season: Game 8: at Minneapolis Marines

 To conclude their six-game road game streak, the Staleys played against the Minneapolis Marines.
 The Marines were a non-APFA team but joined the league in 1921.
-The only score of the game was a 25-yard field goal from Sternaman.
+The only score of the game was a 25-yard field goal from Sternaman, kicked from placement.
+Minneapolis tried to answer twice in the last three minutes of play, but the first field goal attempt was blocked, while a second try sailed wide of the goalposts as time expired.